frontenddogma/web-development-glossary/manuscript/g.md

 General Image Manipulation Program
 : → GIMP

+Generic top-level domain
+: One of the categories of top-level domains (TLDs) maintained by the Internet Assigned Numbers Authority (IANA) for use in the Domain Name System of the Internet.
+A top-level domain is the last level of every fully qualified domain name. gTLDs are called generic for historic reasons; initially, they were contrasted with country-specific TLDs in RFC&nbsp;920.
+The core group of generic top-level domains consists of the .com, .info, .net, and .org domains.&nbsp;[†](#w-gtld)

 Geolocation API
 : An effort by the World Wide Web Consortium (W3C) to standardize an interface to retrieve the location information for a client-side device.
 The Geolocation API defines an ECMAScript-compliant set of objects that give the client’s device location through the consulting of location information servers.
 The most common sources of location information are IP address, Wi-Fi and Bluetooth MAC address, Wi-Fi connection location, radio-frequency identification (RFID), and device Global Positioning System (GPS) or GSM/CDMA cell IDs.&nbsp;[†](#w-geolocation-api) ℹ︎&nbsp;[w3.org/TR/geolocation-API](https://www.w3.org/TR/geolocation-API/)